wimpysworld/umpc-ubuntu/README.md

   * Enable **fractional scaling** for 1920x1200 displays. *(MATE Desktop only)*
     * Results in an effective resolution of 1280x800 to make the display panels easily readable.
     * Simple to toggle on/off if you want to restore full resolution.
-  * **GRUB is usable post-install**.
+  * GPD Pocket:
-    * GPD Pocket, WIN 2, MicroPC & TopJoy Falcon GRUB is rotated 90 degrees, but functional.
+    * BRMC4356 WiFi firmware enabled by default.
-    * GPD Pocket 2 and GPD P2 Max GRUB is correctly rotated and functional.
+    * Fan control kernel module enabled by default.
-  * GPD Pocket BRMC4356 WiFi firmware enabled by default.
+  * GPD Pocket 3 & TopJoy Falcon:
-  * GPD Pocket fan control kernel module enabled by default.
+    * **Accelerometer support for automatic screen rotation**.
-  * GPD Pocket 3 & TopJoy Falcon **accelerometer support for automatic screen rotation**.
+  * GPD WIN Max:
-  * GPD WIN Max features a custom, persistent, EDID.
+    *  Features a custom, persistent, EDID.

 ## Known Issues